Financial-Tracker/Fintrack/README.md

 # How to use it

-Since this is still an web progressive app in beta mode, please use our fake user credentials, when adding an account.
+Since this is still in beta mode, please use our fake user credentials, when adding an account.
 Username: user_good
 Password: pass_good